 4. Prefer Using Adobe Photoshop

 Photoshop is not good for logo designing.
 However, it is exclusively recommended for web template designs.
-At Logo Design Guru and MycroBurst we accept layer based web designs in PSD format, with each layer having specific folders and names.
+At Logo Design Guru we accept layer based web designs in PSD format, with each layer having specific folders and names.

 This allows the customer to easily review the template and analyze details of various layers.
 We highly recommend using Adobe Photoshop 7.0 or higher.